 Accredited Debt Relief

-• BBB: A+ rating and BBB accreditation.
+- BBB: A+ rating and accreditation.
 Public customer reviews are around ★ 4.9/5. (view source)

-• Industry accreditation: Association for Consumer Debt Relief (ACDR), as referenced in Forbes’ 2026 review. (view source)
+- Industry accreditation: Association for Consumer Debt Relief (ACDR). (view source)

-• Awards and recognition: Accredited has referenced recognition across multiple customer service and financial wellness award programs.
-I would still treat awards as a supporting trust signal, not the main reason to enroll.
+- Awards and recognition: Multiple consecutive years of customer-service and financial-wellness awards (see the full list below).
+I’d still treat awards as a supporting trust signal, not the main reason to enroll.

 What reviews usually do not tell you: whether the program fits your specific creditor mix, monthly budget, hardship, and tolerance for credit damage.
 Those factors matter more than any star rating.